 In certain cases, we may ask you to re-apply for Fair Share Tuition:

 I’ve reviewed your Fair Share Tuition guidelines and cannot afford your suggested tuition.
 Can my tuition commitment be less than what is published?
-At your registration appointment, meeting with a Fair Share facilitator, please discuss your Fair Share Tuition award letter with the Fair Share Facilitator.
+At your registration appointment, please discuss your Fair Share Tuition award letter with the Fair Share Facilitator.
 If you need additional financial assistance beyond the Fair Share Tuition support, you can request a review of your Fair Share Tuition.
 Our Fair Share Review Committee will consider the number of students in Catholic grade schools, students in college, medical expenses, recent changes in employment or other individual factors.
 The Fair Share Review Committee may award a Nazareth Guild tuitino assistance grant, a scholarship from the Gonzaga Prep Foundation or additional Fair Share support to meet your financial need in a way that is equitable to you, the School and other Gonzaga Prep families.

 Do I have to meet with the Fair Share Review Committee in person?
 No. You will submit a written request for a review of your Fair Share Tuition.
 The Fair Share Review Committee will consider your written request plus any information provide on your original FACTS application for Fair Share.
 A Fair Share Facilitator from the Treasurer's Office will work you through the review process.